bjsi/incremental-everything/README.md

 ### Scheduling

-- By default the plugin uses an extremely simple scheduling algorithm.
+- The plugin uses an extremely simple scheduling algorithm which just doubles the interval at each repetition.

+### Prioritization

+- You can use the `/Prioritize` command to change the priority of an incremental Rem.
+- The plugin will prioritize Rem with a higher priority over Rem with a lower priority.
+- You can set the balance between priority sorting and randomness using the Sorting Criteria menu button in the queue.

+### Examples

+#### Incremental Reading

+- You can tag PDFs, websites and highlights with the `Incremental` tag to read them incrementally.
+- The plugin will render the PDF or website in the queue.

+#### Incremental Writing

+- You can tag any normal Rem with the `Incremental` tag to turn it into an incremental Rem.
+- The plugin will render it as a normal Rem in the document view in the queue.

+#### Incremental Video

-- You can tune the scheduling to your preferences by...
+- You can tag YouTube videos with the `Incremental` tag to watch them incrementally.
+- The plugin will automatically save your progress.
-- You can assign different schedulers by...
+- You can open the notes section to take notes while you watch.

-### Plugin Interoperability

-- The coolest part about RemNote is how open-ended and extensible it is.
-Making this plugin integrate cleanly with other plugins was trivial.
-Here are a few examples I have been toying around with.

-#### Incremental Guitar

-- TODO

 #### Incremental Mathematics

+- A quick example of plugin interoperability.
-- Integrates with my [Lean theorem prover plugin](https://github.com/bjsi/remnote-lean) to schedule proofs over time.
+- Integrates with my [Lean theorem prover plugin](https://github.com/bjsi/remnote-lean) to schedule math proof problem sets over time.
-- Future ideas: scheduling LeetCode problems, ... etc over time.

-#### AI Gratitude Journal

-- Prompts you to reflect and expand upon things you've written about in your daily document reflections and gratitude journal sections.

-#### AI "K-Probes"

-- Prompts you to refine your ideas over time by randomly picking paragraphs from articles you have written and critiques them.
-- Uses metadata from the articles to pick a relevant persona.

-#### AI Edit Later

-- Get card refactoring suggestions for your Edit Later cards from GPT.

 ### Development Details